Journalists and fact-checkers must play key role as disinformation is professionalized

 He concluded: “Misinformation is a problem that affects everyone and impacts all of our daily lives.
 As journalists and editors, we have to talk about it, not ignore it.
 We have to create tools and support readers by being accurate and transparent.
 Most importantly, we can’t be afraid to call a lie a lie, no matter who is saying it.”

-- IPI’s World Congress is spread through a series of online events organized over four weeks in September and October 2020.
-The next events are being held on Tuesday, September 29.
-Click here to find out more about different talks, panels and events happening throughout the next month.
+IPI’s World Congress is spread through a series of online events organized over four weeks in September and October 2020.
+Click here to find out more about different talks, panels and events happening at the IPIWoCo 2020.